 And there’s good news for Pinterest shareholders: there’s growing sentiment that the San Francisco-based social media stock will have a great 2021, as well.

 Currently, Pinterest stock has an “A” rating in my Portfolio Grader, where it carries a strong buy recommendation.
 And that’s actually an improvement from the last time I wrote about Pinterest, roughly a month ago.

 That said, let’s take a closer look and see why PINS stock is one of the best social media stocks you can buy these days.

 If you’re not savvy in the ways of the Internet, Pinterest may not be on your radar.

 Pinterest is a place where people can create online pinboards to post items of their interest.
 They could be anything from recipes, cool photos, fashion, or even animated GIFs or videos.

-The platform launched in 2010 and didn’t go public until last year, with a stock price of $19 and a valuation of $12 million.
+The platform launched in 2010 and didn’t go public until last year, with a stock price of $19 and a valuation of $12 billion.